 - Draught proofing in homes without open-flued gas heating, including installing weather seals, caulking or gap filling around windows, doors, skirting and floorboards.

-- A suitably qualified person to install a security system that does not impact on the privacy of neighbours, if the landlord is provided with an invoice with the name of the installer at the time consent is requested.
+- A suitably qualified person to install a security system that does not impact on the privacy of neighbours, if the Residential Rental Provider is provided with an invoice with the name of the installer at the time consent is requested.

 - The installation of fly-screens on doors and windows.